squonkbadger/datathink-a3/algorithm-biblio.md

 `       ELSE FOR record IN results`<br>
 `           FOR author IN record.contributors.authors`<br>
 `                WRITE author+`<br>
-Please correct me if I am wrong, but it seems that the author's field usually already ends with a full stop, so it is unnecessary to include it in the following WRITE.
+Please correct me if I am wrong, but it seems that the author's field usually already ends with a full stop, so it is unnecessary to include it in the following WRITE.<br>
 `           WRITE ". ("+record.year+"). "+record.titles.title+". "`<br>
 `           IF (record.work-type is "Book")`<br>
 `               WRITE "("+record.edition+"). "+record.publisher+". "`<br>